-Trump administration ends NIH funding for fetal tissue research
+Trump administration restricts NIH funding for fetal tissue research

 The Trump administration said Wednesday it is notifying the University of California that a federally funded research contract that uses fetuses from elective abortions will not be renewed -- the latest pro-life push by the administration.